Table of Contents

 - Earthy Notes: There’s a grounding, earthy undertone that complements the smokiness perfectly.

-Because of these characteristics, chipotle is often used in dishes where you want bold, deep flavors without overwhelming heat.
-Think of it as the unsung hero of Mexican cuisine.
+According to culinary experts at America’s Test Kitchen, chipotle is often used in dishes where you want bold, deep flavors without overwhelming heat—making it the unsung hero of Mexican cuisine.

 Chili Comparison: Chipotle vs. Other Chilies